macauyeah/ubuntuPackerImage/README.md

 ```

 It cleans the image after installation process.
 I mainly copy it from https://multipass.run/docs/building-multipass-images-with-packerbut made some changes for ubuntu 22.04.
 I also remove the step of reseting user/group process because it will delete docker group and the final image will fail.

+## Docker cluster
+If your multipass running in a bare metal ubuntu server, you also could config static ip by [other guide](https://github.com/macauyeah/VMDockerNotes/blob/main/MultipassStaticIpEN.md).
+Then you could initialize docker cluster with [initDockerCluster.sh](initDockerCluster.sh).

+If your multipass running in windows or mac, you need to install docker when launching a new instance.
+You may take a look of [initDockerClusterWithoutStaticIp.sh](initDockerClusterWithoutStaticIp.sh).
+I did not verify the script very time because of network bandwidth.